Trieste: Early modern period

 Following an unsuccessful Habsburg invasion of Venice in the prelude to the 1508–16 War of the League of Cambrai, the Venetians occupied Trieste again in 1508, and were allowed to keep the city under the terms of the peace treaty.
 However, the Habsburg Empire recovered Trieste a little over one year later, when the conflict resumed.
 By the 18th century Trieste became an important port and commercial hub for the Austrians.
 In 1719, it was granted status as a free port within the Habsburg Empire by Emperor Charles VI, and remained a free port until 1 July 1791.
 The reign of his successor, Maria Theresa of Austria, marked the beginning of a very prosperous era for the city.
-Serbs settled Trieste largely in the 18th and 19th centuries, and they soon formed an influential and rich community within the city, as a number of Serb traders owned important business and had built palaces across Trieste.
+Serbs settled Trieste largely in the 18th and 19th centuries, and they soon formed an influential and rich community within the city, as a number of Serbian traders came into ownership of many important businesses and built palaces across Trieste.